-NOTE: Only administrators, who understand the consequences of stopping Avamar Administrator processes, should perform the following procedure.
-Use this procedure for emergencies only.
+(i) NOTE: Only administrators, who understand the consequences of stopping Avamar Administrator processes, should perform the following procedure.
+Use the stopping procedure for emergencies only.

-The following procedure runs the UNIX kill command to stop avoracle processes, which were started by the Avamar Administrator interface.
+The following procedure runs the UNIX kill command to stop avoracle processes that is started on the Avamar Administrator interface.
 The Avamar Administrator automatically starts the avoracle processes for browse, backup, and restore operations.
 Stop these avoracle processes only when you determine that an issue occurs with a browse, backup, or restore operation.